Cooking wine is a versatile and widely available type of wine that may not be ideal for drinking, but can add great flavor to certain dishes!

 What is Cooking Wine?

 Cooking wine is a lower quality wine that is marketed specifically for use in cooking, rather than drinking.
 Regular wine is often prized for its nuance and boldness of flavor, but when cooking, the bold flavor will fight against the other flavors in the dish.
-Lower quality wine with fewer unique qualities will provide the wine flavor profile without the dish.
-However, aside from quality, there is no difference between regular and cooking wine, and regular wine can be in most .
+Lower quality wine with fewer unique qualities will provide the wine flavor profile without overwhelming the dish.
+However, aside from quality, there is no difference between regular and cooking wine, and regular wine can be substituted in most recipes.

 Types of Cooking Wine

 There are several different types of cooking wine available such as Sauvignon Blanc, Pinot Grigio, and unoaked Chardonnay and they all serve distinct flavor purposes.
 The best way to decide on the kind of wine you need, if the recipe isn’t specific, is to look at the other flavors in the dish and find a complementary match.
 Many recipes will also offer substitutions for people who are looking to avoid alcohol.

 - Dry reds and dry whites are best in any kind of wine-based sauce, where the flavor itself is the star, or in cream-based dishes, which require the acidity to shine through.